Clinical performance

 Read article →Systems in practice

 Designed for high-stakes interventions, SCRAM™ turns preparation, layout, sequencing, drug organisation and cognitive offloading into practical workflow.
-Across the portfolio, the aim is consistent: reduce cognitive load, minimise time to intervention, reduce avoidable variation and support teams when time, complexity and risk are compressed.
+Across the portfolio, the aim is consistent: reduce cognitive load, support timely intervention, reduce avoidable variation and help teams when time, complexity and risk are compressed.

 Applied design